Publication Date: April 26, 2024

 Series: Language and Literacy Series

-Antero Garcia is an assistant professor in the English department at Colorado State University.
-Visit his blog at www.theamericancrawl.com.
-Cindy O’Donnell-Allen is a full professor in the English department at Colorado State University, where she directs the CSU Writing Project and the Colorado State Sustainable Teaching and Learning Collaborative.
+Antero Garcia is an associate professor in the Graduate School of Education at Stanford University and coeditor of Speculative Pedagogies: Designing Equitable Educational Futures.
+Cindy O’Donnell-Allen is a full professor in the English Department at Colorado State University, where she directs the CSU Writing Project and the Colorado State Sustainable Teaching and Learning Collaborative.

 "In Pose, Wobble, Flow, Garcia and O'Donnell-Allen remind all of us that teaching is not about following directions: it’s about listening to our students and paying attention to the social forces that shape their lives; about learning how to navigate department, school, district, and federal rules to benefit our students so we can keep a job while we continue to honor our core beliefs about education."

 —Linda Christensen, director, Oregon Writing Project, Lewis & Clark College

 "Antero Garcia and Cindy O’Donnell-Allen have written a book about teaching that I’ve been hoping someone would write.
 They deftly provide a clear and insightful framework from which any thoughtful teacher can build a vital practice, while also inserting a wealth of examples to ground the framework in working classrooms.
 It’s a must-have for preservice and inservice teachers who care about their teaching."